-You can add additional snatch blocks as needed, though you should keep in mind the consequences of complicated rigging procedures when it comes to your safety.
+You can add additional snatch blocks as needed.
+However, you should keep in mind the consequences of complicated rigging procedures when it comes to your safety.

 Step 1: set the strap around the anchor point

-Firstly, you are going to have to set the strap around your anchor point, such as a tree, then hold it firmly.
-Then, you’ll need to join two sides with a shackle, after which you can tighten them in such a way that the snatch box is secured.
+Firstly, you are going to have to set the strap around your anchor point, such as a tree.
+And then hold it firmly.
+Then, you’ll need to join two sides with a shackle, after which you can tighten them.
+Ensure that the snatch box is secured.

 Step 2: setting the snatch block

 Next, you’ll want to take your winch cable and wrap it.
 Then, spool the winch cable and bring it to the anchor point, which, in this case, is a tree.
-You’ll be finished adding the winch after you’ve done this.
+You’ll finish adding the winch after setting the snatch block.

 Now you should check the integrity of your winch cable.
 You won’t have to power the winch motor on for this – you can just make use of free spooling.